c3d/xl/doc/HANDBOOK_3-types.md

 * A `thread` owns an execution thread and the associated call stack
 * A `task` owns an operation to perform that can be dispatched to one of the available threads of execution
+* A `process` owns an operating system process, including its threads and address space.
 * A `context` captures an execution context